human-bro/linuxcmd/README.md

 ```
 curl -F "file=@file_name.txt" https://file.io`
 ```
-> here the https://file.io can be any website where you want post the file to
+> here the https://file.io can be any website where you want post the file to h~o